Click to learn more about each of our board and staff members:

 Liz grew up in Fort Frances, Ontario, and studied and worked in the Canadian cities of Winnipeg, London, and Thunder Bay, as well as International Falls, Minnesota, before moving to Duluth.
 She attributes being raised in a border community, by first-generation immigrant parents, to her awareness of the value relationships with citizens from other cultures plays in world peace, understanding, and life-habits.

 Liz and her husband, Jim, have traveled extensively in Europe.
 Liz currently serves on the League of Women Voters Board of Directors, is an active member of First United Methodist Church, and an active community volunteer.
-When not engaged in the Duluth community, she can be found engaged in her grandchildren’s activities in Minneapolis.
+When not engaged in the Duluth community, she can be found engaged in her grandchildren’s activities in California.

 Neil Glazman was born and raised in Duluth.
 After high school, he and a buddy spent the summer traveling via Eurail Passes through Europe and Israel.
 He also spent a summer while in high school on a kibbutz in Israel picking pears and cleaning chicken coops.
 He then attended UMD and graduated from the University of Nevada Las Vegas with a Bachelor in Science degree in Hotel Administration.